vertisfinance/salesforceStyleGuide/Apex style guide.md

 This guide is a living document.
 Changes to the guide should not be made unilaterally, but any problems or omissions should be raised to the Development Manager or a Lead Developer.

 <a name="basics"></a>
-## Class File Basics
+## File Basics

 <a name="file-naming"></a>
 ### Naming
-The source file name consists of the case-sensitive name of the top-level class it contains, plus the `.cls` extension.
+The source file name for a class consists of the case-sensitive name of the top-level class it contains, plus the `.cls` extension.

 <a name="file-structure"></a>
 ### Structure